tuankiet/tuankiet.github.io/_posts/2017-07-19-the-art-of-readable-code-pack-information-into-your-vars-classes-name.markdown

 # => case 2 easy to read and understand than case 1
 ```

 ## IX.
-Aesthetics - The beautiful codes.  :sparkles: :sparkles: :sparkles:
+Aesthetics - The beautiful codes.

 Make the beautiful codes:

 - Column Alignment.
 - Split the code into the paragraph with comment.
-- Make consistent style: consistent is important than the 'right' style. :+1:
+- Make consistent style: consistent is important than the 'right' style.

 Example: